Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Newton--Okounkov bodies

-\begin{rem} Such relation between Newton-Okounkov bodies and string polytopes (resp., Nakashima-Zelevinsky polytopes) was previously given by Kaveh \cite{Kav} (resp., by the first named author and Naito \cite{FN}) using a different kind of valuation. \end{rem}
+\begin{rem} Such relation between Newton--Okounkov bodies and string polytopes (resp., Nakashima--Zelevinsky polytopes) was previously given by Kaveh \cite{Kav} (resp., by the first named author and Naito \cite{FN}) using a different kind of valuation. \end{rem}

 \begin{ex} Let $G = SL_3(\c)$ (of type $A_2$), $I = \{1, 2\}$, $\lambda = \alpha_1 + \alpha_2 \in P_+$, and ${\bm i} = (1, 2, 1) \in R(w_0)$.
-By standard monomial theory (see, for instance, \cite[Sect.~2]{Ses}), the $\c$-subspace $\{\sigma/\tau_\lambda \mid \sigma \in H^0(G/B, \mathcal{L}_\lambda)\}$ of $\c(G/B) = \c(t_1, t_2, t_3)$ is spanned by Now we obtain the following list.
+By standard monomial theory (see, for instance, \cite[Section 2]{Ses}), the $\c$-subspace $\{\sigma/\tau_\lambda \mid \sigma \in H^0(G/B, \mathcal{L}_\lambda)\}$ of $\c(G/B) = \c(t_1, t_2, t_3)$ is spanned by Now we obtain the following list.\\